jamesrcounts/jamesrcounts.com/_drafts/azdo-container-pipelines.md

 After configuring the Kubernetes details, configure the task with details about the chart to deploy and any environment-specific overrides.
 These include the name of the chart to deploy, what release name to track this deployment by, and the specific tagged docker image to pull for ACR.

+### The Deployment Pipeline

+Once we put everything together and deploy to Azure DevOps, we can see an end-to-end view of our deployment pipeline:

+{:style="text-align: center;"}
+![Full Pipeline][13]

+On one screen, we can see that the pipeline created both the Docker image and Helm chart artifacts successfully.
+All configured tests passed and that the new version of the parrot application is already running in the development environment.
+As for the production environment, Azure DevOps shows us that approval is needed before it runs this stage.

+When we choose "Review," Azure DevOps shows us the approval view.

+IMAGE

+Once we choose "Approve" here, this release is rolling to production!

+Once the application deployment completes, we can visit the environments in Azure DevOps and see the history of deployments, and where each version of the application is running.

+IMAGE

+We can choose the production environment to see the "apps" namespace.

+IMAGE

+In the namespace, we can see all the running workloads in that namespace, including our application!

+IMAGE

+Of course, we can see the parrot application running in the browser too.
+Still, as noted in the beginning, it doesn't do anything interesting.

+IMAGE

 [1]: /media/2019/11/01/test-results-azure-devops.png
 [2]: https://marketplace.visualstudio.com/search?target=AzureDevOps&category=Azure%20Pipelines&sortBy=Installs
 [3]: /media/2019/11/01/cache-packages.png